Explore two floors of memorabilia and learn powerful stories about the triumphs and tragedies that have shaped the Winnipeg fire service of today.

-Some of our most prized artifacts are items belonging to Chief “Fighting Billy Code”, consisting of his speaking trumpet, diary, Bible, and numerous articles from his exciting career.
+Some of the museums most prized artifacts are items belonging to Chief “Fighting Billy Code”, including his personal writing desk, speaking trumpet, diary, Bible, and numerous articles from his exciting career.

 The Winnipeg Firefighters Museum is located in Treaty One Territory, the home and traditional lands of the Anishinaabe (Ojibwe), Ininew (Cree), and Dakota peoples, and in the National Homeland of the Red River Métis.
 Our drinking water comes from Shoal Lake 40 First Nation, in Treaty Three Territory.